 Suggested curricular flow through the major

-A research experience may be fulfilled by completion of an approved laboratory-based research project at Dickinson (eight weeks during summer or a two-semester research project) or at an off-campus site.
+A research experience may be fulfilled by completion of an approved laboratory-based research project at Dickinson (eight weeks during the summer or a two-semester research project) or at an off-campus site.
+By taking all courses required for the major and completing an approved research experience, students earn a BS in Chemistry certified by the American Chemical Society (i.e. ACS-certified degree).
+Students who do not complete an approved chemistry research experience earn a BS in Chemistry.

 Students interested in graduate study in chemistry should consult with their advisor to select additional course(s) in chemistry and related sciences as necessary.